-March 15, 2003, the WHO suddenly issued a global travel warning: avoid traveling to China, Hong Kong, Taiwan, Singapore, Vietnam, the Philippines, Canada and other countries, as severe acute respiratory syndrome (SARS) was fast spreading in these countries and territories, and the mortality rate was quite high!
+March 15, 2003, the WHO suddenly issued a global travel warning: avoid travelling to China, Hong Kong, Taiwan, Singapore, Vietnam, the Philippines, Canada and other countries, as severe acute respiratory syndrome (SARS) was fast spreading in these countries and territories, and the mortality rate was quite high!

 That was the first time I came to know about some fatal infectious disease although I had no idea how destructive it could get.